-- Find out where your local water supply comes from by checking your rates notice (water bill). - Check your water meter which is typically located in the ground outside, towards the front of the property. - Check how much water your home is using each week by making weekly water meter readings to compare.
+- Find out where your local water supply comes from by checking your rates notice (water bill). - Check your water meter which is typically located in the ground outside, towards the front of the property. - Check how much water your home is using each month by making monthly water meter readings to compare to monthly bills.
 You can quickly detect any unexplained increases in water use that might indicate a possible leak.